GabeJRodrigues/Parental_Leave_Project/README.md

 - Merged Hospitality and Leisure, Travel & Tourism into "Hospitality & Travel" Industry;
 - Merged Educational Services and Publishing into "Educational Services" Industry. ([SQL queries example for these merges](SQLqueries/IndustryMerging.sql))

+New columns were added to group companies based on the number of weeks of parental leave offered.
+Companies were categorized into groups such as 1-5 weeks, 6-10 weeks, 11-15 weeks, and so on. ([Check out these SQL queries example](SQLqueries/Grouping.sql))

 ## Power BI Dashboard

+Utilizing Power BI, a new dashboard was designed by connecting to the SQL Server database and importing the [ParentalLeave table data](data/ParentalLeave.xlsx).

+A range of charts and cards were created to address the primary analysis questions.

 ![](dashboard/MaternityPage.jpg)

+Correctly sorting the columns in the "Weeks of Paid Maternity Leave" and "Weeks of Unpaid Maternity Leave" charts involved the following steps: ([Sort a Column with a Custom Order in Power BI](https://www.youtube.com/watch?v=CpBy79AawVw))